 There are over 17,000 islands that make up Indonesia (depending on which method of counting islands is used).
 Of those islands, 922 are inhabited, and of those only a few are feasible for railways.
 There are currently railways on two islands (Java and Sumatra), with plans for railways on four more (Batam, Bali, Sulawesi, and Kalimantan in Indonesian Borneo).

-Sumatra currently has three small disconnected lines which will eventually be unified by the Trans-Sumatra railway.
-There are some other lines which are vague in their details, and are most likely for the mining and palm oil industry.
+Sumatra currently has small disconnected lines which will eventually be unified by the Trans-Sumatra railway.
+There are some other lines that are vague in their details and are most likely for the mining and palm oil industry.

 Batam is an island just below Singapore, and about the same size.
 The railway would resemble a city metro system so I’ve left that off the map.
 The details are in the reference links below if you want to read more.

 Out of all the proposed lines that have been proposed, the Bali railway might be the most implausible.
 One report in 2011 said a 560km line could be built by 2014 for US$810 million, which even in 2011 dollars is absurdly cheap.
 Also building 2km of railway a day through land that hasn’t been acquired is doubly fanciful.
 Even if you had one of these mesmerising European track-laying machines you wouldn’t get it done in that time.